Modules provide access to individual data models within the FortiSOAR database, such as

 Reports represent FortiSOAR Reports that you should use for your reporting purposes.
 You can easily create rich reports and dashboards in FortiSOAR.
 You can also schedule reports, view historical reports and also search for text in the report PDF, which is in the text PDF format.
 For more information, see the Reports chapter.

-Widgets allow users to edit out-of-the-box (OOB) widgets and build new widgets for custom use cases.
+Widget Library allows users to edit out-of-the-box (OOB) widgets and build new widgets for custom use cases.
 Users can use the widget library to customize existing widgets or build new widgets as per their requirements.
-For more information, see the Widgets Library chapter.
+For more information, see the Widget Library chapter.

 The Help Component contains the Knowledge Base, which is the FortiSOAR Product documentation, along with small tutorials and examples, to help you work effectively with FortiSOAR.